sugarkube/sample-project/vars/README.md

 ## Directory structure
 The YAML files in this directory are hierarchically merged and the resulting dictionary/map can be used to template files for kapps.

+**Note**: Any values found in files under these directories will be accessible in the stack config dict under the key `.kapp.vars`.
+If you need tailor top-level values per cluster/region, etc. put those values into files under a directory listed under the `providerVarsDirs` stack config setting.

 Sugarkube will merge files hierarchically (that is, from the root to leaves, with files closer to leaves overriding values higher up) by searching for directories with any of the following names (with values coming from the configured stack):